advisorydx

 Clearance does not create adoption.
 The real challenge begins after validation.

-Most diagnostic companies believe that FDA clearance is the hardest milestone.
+Most diagnostic and medical device companies believe that FDA clearance is the hardest milestone.

 It is not.

-The real challenge begins after clearance, when companies attempt to convert clinical validation into real-world adoption.
-This is where most diagnostics stall: not because the science is wrong, but because the commercial architecture was never built.
+The real challenge begins after clearance, when diagnostic and medical device companies attempt to convert clinical validation into real-world adoption.
+This is where most products stall: not because the science is wrong, but because the commercial architecture was never built.

-This gap is what we define as the commercialization window.
+This gap is what we define as the market entry window.

 The Structural Assumption That Undermines Launch

-Diagnostic founders, investors, and even experienced operators often anchor on a flawed assumption:
+Diagnostic and MedTech founders, investors, and even experienced operators often anchor on a flawed assumption:

 Strong clinical performance will naturally lead to market adoption.

-In reality, adoption in diagnostics is not driven by performance alone.
+In reality, adoption is not driven by performance alone.
 It is driven by alignment across multiple systems:

 • Clinical workflow integration